-Our knowledge-based curriculum is ambitious in its breadth and depth, offering challenge to learners irrespective of their background.
+Our knowledge-based curriculum is ambitious in its breadth and depth, and has the English Baccalaureate (EBacc) at its heart, offering challenge to all learners irrespective of their background.
 Through setting high expectations and accepting no excuses for all, we counter social disadvantage and bolster aspirations.
 Students are nurtured and supported throughout their journey at The Bishop, and explore ways to develop their awareness, collaboration, creativity, empathy, independence and resilience, collectively referred to as our LApps (Learning Applications).